SunilShankaramurthy/UIDemo/Readme.md

   geekodriver(Firefox driver)( version should be same as the system browser)

 ## Run-Command
-  1. To run the Test on Non-Prod<br/>
+  1. To run the Test in headless mode<br/>
-      mvn clean install -Denv=nonprod -DBrowser=chrome -Dtestng.dtd.http=true <br/>
+      mvn clean install -DBrowser=chrome -Dheadless=true -Dtestng.dtd.http=true <br/>

-  2. To run the test on Pre-Prod<br/>
+  2. To run the test in head mode<br/>
-      mvn clean install -Denv=preprod -DBrowser=chrome -Dtestng.dtd.http=true<br/>
+      mvn clean install -DBrowser=chrome -Dheadless=false -Dtestng.dtd.http=true<br/>

       ** threadCount is used for parallel running.
 And we have to set this count in TestNG.xml file.
 As of now ThreadCount=3.
-      ** As of now this code will run only on Chrome with nonprod.
+      ** As of now this code will run only on Chrome.
-      ** If we don't provide the Browser value then by default chrome will be selected.
-      ** For parallel run with multi user, we can provide the threadcount value in TestNG.xml file present in project folder

 ## Report
    The framework will generate 4 types of test reports with screenshot and error details of failed scenarios.<br/>